henry2004y/KeyNotes/contents/flr.md

 Now, the big question is: where do the quantized numbers of the observed ULF waves come from [Kivelson & Southwood, 1986]?Researchers borrowed ideas from ionospheric radio propagation, laser fusion and plasma physics and came up with the names _cavity_ and _waveguide_.
 For the box model that we will discuss in the next section, if the $z$ boundaries are perfectly reflecting, wave fields must have standing structure in the $z$ direction, and allowed parallel wave numbers are quantized ($k_z = m\pi/c$, as in @eq:flr_xz_quantized).
 If the boundaries are weakly absorptive, the parallel wave numbers are complex, but the real parts are still quantized as above.
 If we impose periodic boundary conditions in $y$, the wavenumber in $y$ $k_y$ needs to be quantized as well.

+Another question: if these discretized frequencies correspond to standing waves propagating along the field lines, at the footprints (i.e. ground measurements) the amplitudes shall be the smallest?
+Why are we still able to observe that on the ground?

 ## Theory

 The theory starts from linearized cold MHD @eq:mhd_cold_e_wave and @eq:mhd_cold_b_wave.